Bamboo is one of nature’s most intriguing plants. Have you ever wondered if bamboo is a grass or a tree?

 What is running bamboo?

 Monopodial or running bamboos have Leptomorph rhizomes that spread horizontally beneath the soil.
 Brand-new shoots and roots appear from the nodes.
 Most of the buds continue to be dormant but they may mature into a new culm.
 It may also produce a new rhizome.
 Each new rhizomes will reach the ground horizontally and create numerous news culms and rhizomes.
-This particular style gives the bamboo a ‘running’ characteristic and is
+This particular style gives the bamboo a ‘running’ characteristic and is non as the “invasive” type of bamboo.

 How does it grow?